jetstream-cloud/js2docs/docs/general/instancemgt.md

 Shelving and unshelving each take a few minutes, so shelving doesn't make sense for very short periods of inactivity.
 In other words, shelve your instance when you're done for the day or the week, not merely for your lunch break.

 A shelved instance will not accept shell, SSH, or any other connections.
 So, if your instance runs a server that you want to provide others the ability to connect to at any time, you must leave it active.
-If this describes your instance, consider re-sizing it to the smallest size that will work for your server needs.
+If this describes your instance, consider re-sizing it to the smallest flavor that will work for your server needs.
 This will conserve SUs on your allocation.

 ### Lock and Unlock